Table of Contents

 A full-stack developer can build a feature end-to-end:

-- Designing UI with HTML, CSS, and JavaScript
+- Designing the UI with HTML, CSS, and JavaScript

-- Writing server logic in Node.js, Python, PHP, etc.
+- Writing server logic in Node.js, Python, PHP, and other languages

 - Connecting the app to a database